yalmip/yalmip.github.io/yalmip/commands/sdpvar.md

 P = sdpvar(n,n) % SYMMETRIC!
 ````

-The command above can be simplified by only giving one argument when defining a symmetric matrix or a scalar (this might not work on MATLAB 5.3 and earlier version).
+The command above can be simplified by only giving one argument when defining a symmetric matrix or a scalar.

 ````matlab
 P = sdpvar(n) % SYMMETRIC!